Documentation

 GOOGLE_APIKEY=api-key npm run tsx ./src/examples/chat.ts

-// Create a chat assistant using modern template literals
+// Create a chat assistant using string-based signatures

 // Start a conversation with message history